Hazem-Anter/CamDesign-ICE/README.md

 # CamDesign-ICE
 ## For Contact Email : [ camdesign.ice@gmail.com ]  ##

--Desktop Application for Design a Cam in Internal Combustion Engine.
+-Desktop Application to Design a Cam in Internal Combustion Engine.

 -Design four types of cam : [ primitive - normal- accurate - more accurate ].